Dreams Come True (S.E.S. song): Aespa version

-"Dreams Come True" is a remake song recorded by South Korean girl group Aespa.
-Originally recorded and released as a single by S.E.S. in 1998, the song was re-recorded by Aespa and was released by SM Entertainment on December 20, 2021, as part of SM's Remastering Project, and also as the lead single of the album 2021 Winter SM Town: SMCU Express.
+"Dreams Come True" was re-recorded by South Korean girl group Aespa and was released by SM Entertainment on December 20, 2021, as part of SM's Remastering Project, and also as the lead single of the album 2021 Winter SM Town: SMCU Express.
 South Korean singer, BoA, participated in the song's production, choreography and visual aspects.
 It was later included on the group's second extended play Girls which was released on July 8, 2022.

 Background

-"Dreams Come True" was originally recorded and released by S.E.S. in 1998, becoming a hit single from their second studio album, Sea & Eugene & Shoo, but that song was based on a Finnish hit single released in 1996 called "Rakastuin mä looseriin" (= I fell in love with a loser) from the Finnish duo Nylon Beat.
 On November 4, 2021, SM Entertainment announced that Aespa would be releasing a cover of "Dreams Come True", slated for release in December.
-The group is additionally set to remake the "Dream Comes True" music video, as part of the agency's "Remastering Project", where younger generation groups will present new versions of older generation music videos.
+The group was additionally set to remake the "Dream Comes True" music video, as part of the agency's "Remastering Project", where younger generation groups would present new versions of older generation music videos.
 On December 11, 2021, it was revealed that the song and a music video for the group's version would be released on December 20, 2021, as a part of the project.
 Aespa's member Giselle revealed that the group "have tried to add [their] own colours to the original track".

 Composition

 The lyrics for "Dreams Come True" were written by Bada, Yoo Young-jin, BoA and produced by the latter two with Shaun Kim, BXN, and Risto Asikainen.
 The song is mainly a "crisp" pop song with strong influence from trap and hip hop elements.
-Lyrically, the only difference between the two versions is that the group's one features a new verse: "Yeah, get it on nah Get it on nah / Let's bring back to Nineties".
+Aespa's version features a new verse: "Yeah, get it on nah Get it on nah / Let's bring back to Nineties".
 The remake's unique young energy and contemporary style are added "to build a soundscape that pays homage to S.E.S's artistry whilst also showcasing the vocal prowess of the girl group".
 Clash described the remake as "a thrilling reinvention" with "scintillating" chorus and "crisp" pop and hip-hop elements added to its production.